-The analysis found that the overall probability of people living with HIV being infected with HCV is about 6%, but good quality data is lacking for many countries.
+The analysis found that the overall probability of people with HIV being infected with HCV is about 6%, but good quality data is lacking for many countries.

-- 2,4% for the general population of samples;
+- 2,4% for the general sample population;

 - 4,0% for pregnant women or people exposed through heterosexual contact;

 - 6,4% for men who have sex with men;

 - Taking into account the relative size of these populations, the global prevalence of infection among HIV positive people was estimated at 6,2%, with an interquartile range (IIQ) of 3,4% to 11,9%.

 - The chances of HCV infection were 5,8 times higher for people living with HIV compared to their HIV-negative counterparts.

 - Across the world, researchers estimated that there are approximately 2,278,400 of people co-infected with HIV / HCV (IIQ 4,417,000 1,271,300 for).

 - Of these, just over half or 1,362,700 1,381,800 847,700 IIQ (Para), are people who inject drugs.

 - Eastern Europe and Central Asia contributed most to this total - an estimate of cases (IIQ 404,100 607,700 to 746,500) or 27% - due to its high concentration of injecting drug users.

 - Sub-Saharan Africa also had a large number of cases - 199,100 429,600 (IIQ for 2,155,900) or 19% of the total - due to its high HIV burden.